wizz13150/RTM-VanityGen/README.md

 Command line options:
 - `--processes=4` number of processes to use, default 4
+- `--start search for string at the start of the address (default false)"
 - `--case=false` or `--case=true` case sensitive search? (way longer, false by default)
 - `--max=100` max number of hits per process.